Charlie Hickman: Boston Beaneaters

 Hickman's first major-league experience came with the Boston Beaneaters in 1897, when he appeared in two games as a pitcher.
 He made 19 additional appearances with Boston in both 1898 and 1899, mainly as a pitcher along with games as a first baseman and outfielder.
 In 40 total games with the Beaneaters, Hickman compiled a .339 batting average along with a 7–2 win–loss record as a pitcher.

 New York Giants

 Hickman next played for the New York Giants, who purchased his contract in March 1900, appearing in 127 games in 1900 and 112 games in 1901.
 As a pitcher he went 3–5 in nine starts during 1901, after not pitching the prior season.
 He batted .297 in 239 total games with the Giants.
-Defensively, he was the team's primary third basemen in 1900, while in 1901 he made appearances at all positions except for catcher.
+Defensively, he was the team's primary third baseman in 1900, while in 1901 he made appearances at all positions except for catcher.